 Also known as the crimson bottlebrush or lemon bottlebrush.
 With show-piece red flowers, it’s known as the king of the bottlebrush family.
 With a wide-arching canopy, the citrinus is a very popular choice.

-Callistemon Citrinus | Growing + Care Guide Australia
+Callistemon citrinus | Growing + Care Guide Australia

 Albany Bottlebrush (Callistemon glaucus)

-The glaucus cultivar offers a wonderfully dense growth, perfect as a screening plant.
+The glaucus species offers a wonderfully dense growth, perfect as a screening plant.
 Also known as the Albany bottlebrush, it’s an incredibly hardy, suited for a range of climates and soils.
 Most importantly, however, it will require full sun to bloom.

 Prickly Bottlebrush (Callistemon brachyandrus)

-Also named the prickly bottlebrush, the brachyandrus cultivar grows curious yellow antlers that protrude out of the red flower.
+Also named the prickly bottlebrush, the brachyandrus species grows curious yellow antlers that protrude out of the red flower.
 Especially suited to the East Coast of Australia, this cultivar is incredibly adaptable in overly wet soils and humid conditions.
 Pruning is an essential part of this plant care.

 Lesser Bottlebrush (Callistemon phoeniceus)

-Pretty in pink, the Phoeniceus is a bright and beautiful variety of the bottlebrush species.
+Pretty in pink, the phoeniceus is a bright and beautiful variety of the bottlebrush species.
 Also known as the Scarlet bottlebrush, fiery bottlebrush or lesser bottlebrush.

 This is a smaller growing shrub and fairs particularly well in colder regions.

-Callistemon Phoeniceus | Growing + Care Guide Australia
+Callistemon phoeniceus | Growing + Care Guide Australia

 Weeping Bottlebrush (Callistemon viminalis)